-In addition to peer-to-peer trading and exchange, many crypto projects have opened to other financial possibilities including crypto lending.
+In addition to peer-to-peer trading and the direct exchange of different cryptocurrencies, many crypto projects have opened to other financial possibilities including crypto lending.
 Some crypto lending platforms offer crypto loans only, some fiat against crypto collateral only, while others offer both possibilities.

-Thus most crypto loan platforms tend to solve the illiquidity problem by bringing more liquidity into the markets.
+Thus, most crypto loan platforms tend to bring as much liquidity into the markets as they can.

 Below are some of the most popular lending coins.